aldoht/aldoht/README.md

 -->
 ## My name is Aldo and I am a Computer Science Major at UANL

-I am an 18-year-old computer science student from Mexico currently focused on learning Full-stack Web Development, but I am open to new technologies as soon as I know about them!
+I am an 18-year-old computer science student from Mexico currently focused on learning Full-stack Web Development, but I am open to new technologies as soon as I know about them.

+### Web Development Certifications

+I am currently taking a certification for Full-Stack Development with React from the University of Helsinki, and all of the work related to it is on my public repository [fullstack-open](https://github.com/aldoht/fullstack-open).

-### Web Development
+### Web Development Projects

 Since my attention is focused on Web Development right now, I am open to practice the most I can doing web projects by myself, you can see some work in progress on My Repositories, for example:
 - BisonStore, a finished (without any backend, though) simple project for a class.
-- CALISA, a work in progress for the family business.
+- CALISA, a work in progress for the family business (not finished, but planning to resume it later this year).
-- And more yet to come! c:

-### Hobbies

-I love spending quality time with my loved ones and playing videogames in my spare time, sometimes I read or colour so I can destress myself.
-I like to workout at a local gym and also I really like sleeping.

 ### Contact